 Traditional Western Medicine is best at treating acute physical trauma (from accidents or life-threatening illnesses) through operations, pharmaceuticals, and hospital care.
 Physicians trained this way, though, are often poor at helping people with chronic illnesses that last for years.

 Patients with chronic conditions—related to a low-thyroid problem, to diabetes, to sex-hormone imbalances, to adrenal exhaustion, or to hidden food allergies—often see expensive specialists and get little real help.
+These physicians are failing their patients by simply writing thyroid-medication prescriptions and dismissing the fact that low-thyroid patients often suffer as much after taking medication as they did before this treatment.

-Functional Medicine doctors treat the whole patient rather than symptoms alone.
+By contrast, Functional Medicine doctors treat the whole patient rather than symptoms alone.
 The real underlying CAUSE of chronic trouble is found only by looking at entire body-systems (endocrine/hormonal, nervous, immune, and gastrointestinal).
 Even if two patients have the same disease or weakness, each person is as unique as fingerprints.
 In his practice, Dr. Steven Roach considers the whole person, including lab results, lifestyle, emotional stress, and a detailed patient history.

 How does Functional Medicine approach low-thyroid symptoms?